Decomposition of Topological Azumaya Algebras: Abstract

 \section{Abstract}

-We give conditions for positive integers $m$ and $n$ and a CW complex $X$ such that a topological Azumaya algebra of degree $mn$ over $X$ can be decomposed as the tensor product of topological Azumaya algebras of degrees $m$ and $n$.
+Let $\Az{A}$ be a topological Azumaya algebra of degree $mn$ over a CW complex $X$.
+We give conditions for the positive integers $m$ and $n$, and the space $X$ so that $\Az{A}$ can be decomposed as the tensor product of topological Azumaya algebras of degrees $m$ and $n$.
+Then we prove that if $m<n$ and the dimension of $X$ is higher than $2m+1$, $\Az{A}$ may not have such decomposition.